GClunies/reflekt/README.md

 - [Commands](docs/COMMANDS.md)
 - [Integrations](docs/INTEGRATIONS.md) (Analytics Governance Tools, CDPs, warehouses)

-## Beliefs & Bets
+## Beliefs
-The core belief of Reflekt is **tracking plans are the most important artifact in a product analytics stack.** Everything a team builds, collects, and uses - application tracking code, event validation, raw data, dbt models & docs, product analytics - are all dependent on the plan.
-Tracking plans should be defined as `code` and plan development should *reflekt* software development.
-Tracking plans should:
+The core belief of Reflekt is the **tracking plan is the most important artifact in a product analytics stack.** Everything a team builds, collects, and uses - application tracking code, event validation, raw data, dbt models & docs, analyses - are all dependent on the plan.

-  - Be version controlled, with branches and environments for different development stages (i.e. dev/staging/prod).
-  - Leverage continuous integration to test and deploy plans.
-  - Be extensible.
+Tracking plans should be:

-Defining tracking plans as code should not prohibit the use of a SaaS Analytics Governance tool.
+- Able to be represented as `code`.
+This code should not prohibit the use of a SaaS Analytics Governance tool.
 These systems should work in unison.
+- Version controlled, with branches and environments for different development stages (i.e. dev/staging/prod).
+- Extensible, powering integrations with other tools in the stack (e.g. Reflekt's dbt templater.)
+- Support user-defined metadata (e.g. a "code owner" for each event).
+- Leverage continuous integration to test and deploy plans, events, and properties.

+## Bets
-Reflekt also makes the following bets around product analytics trends:
+Reflekt bets on the following trends around modern product analytics:
 - More explicit tracking.
 Less implicit tracking.
-- Product analytics will be increasingly powered by the data warehouse and dbt.
+- Product analytics increasingly powered by the data warehouse and dbt.
-- [dbt metrics](https://docs.getdbt.com/docs/building-a-dbt-project/metrics) and the [metrics layer](https://docs.getdbt.com/docs/dbt-cloud/using-dbt-cloud/cloud-metrics-layer) - what if you defined metrics *in the tracking plan* and Reflekt templated the dbt metrics for you 📈🤯📊.
+- [dbt metrics](https://docs.getdbt.com/docs/building-a-dbt-project/metrics) and the [metrics layer](https://docs.getdbt.com/docs/dbt-cloud/using-dbt-cloud/cloud-metrics-layer) - what if you defined metrics *while* adding events to *the tracking plan* and Reflekt templated the dbt metrics for you 📈🤯📊.

 ## Reporting bugs
 If you want to report a bug or request a feature, please open an [issue](https://github.com/GClunies/reflekt/issues).